ZetaNull/ASBtool-ASImanager/README.md

 ## Requirements
 This requires both the mod API and Python 3.13.
 I've only lightly tested this on windows on my own personal install of Spore, though I see no reason why it *shouldn't* work for anyone else?
-I would recommend not using this without being clear on where your spore files are.
+I would recommend not using this without being clear on where your spore files are and having a backup though.

 ## Setup Instructions
 0. PLEASE backup your Spore files before using this, just to be safe if something goes wrong.